linz/geostore/USAGE.md

 ## On STAC IDs

 - The root catalog has the ID `root_catalog`.
-- The dataset catalogs have IDs consisting of the dataset ID, a hyphen, and a Universally Unique Lexicographically Sortable Identifier (ULID), for example `Wellington_2020-01FACDTZWA6N2W9NVFEA30T57A`.
+- The dataset catalogs have IDs consisting of the [dataset title](#dataset-creation-request), a hyphen, and a Universally Unique Lexicographically Sortable Identifier (ULID), for example `Wellington_2020-01FACDTZWA6N2W9NVFEA30T57A`.
 - IDs within the dataset versions are unchanged.